AdrianVollmer/PowerHub/README.md

 Install them either via `pip3 install --user -r requirements.txt` or use a virtual environment.

+If you do want to install PowerHub, you should do `pip3 install --user .`.

 Python2 is not supported.

 For building the payloads, you need the MinGW GCC and Mono C# compilers.
 On